youssef62/youssef62.github.io/md/master-thm.md

 <div style="clear: both;"></div>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
-<br><br><br><br><br><br><br><br>
+<br><br><br><br><br><br>
 Basically, each case of the master theorem is a comparison between the work done at the root and the work done at the leaves.
-The three cases correspond to when the leaves dominate, when they are equal, and when the root dominates.
-And the total runtime is the total runtime of the dominating part (or the total runtime of the tree if they are equal).
+The three cases correspond to when the leaves dominate, when both are equal, and when the root dominates.
+And the total runtime is the total runtime of the dominating part (or $\text{height}\times \text{work per level}$ when they are equal).